 Dysfunction Junction: Seriously, look at the characters after Episode 4.
 It's hard finding a character that doesn't have some kind of psychological issue.

-Earn Your Bad Ending: Accessing one of the game's alternate endings - in which Rhue basically refuses to accept that Serena is dead, dies, and descends into hell - requires insane Plunge skills, as well as defeating the game's hardest boss.
+Earn Your Bad Ending: Accessing the Reaches ending – in which Rhue basically refuses to accept that Serena is dead, dies, and descends into hell – requires insane Plunge skills, as well as defeating the game's hardest boss.

-Elemental Rock-Paper-Scissors: The basic core of the plunge system works this way, though the more advanced mechanics are capable of bending the rules.
+Elemental Rock-Paper-Scissors: The basic core of the Plunge system works this way.
+Cross Sweep beats Lunge Cut, Lunge Cut beats Drop Slash, Drop Slash beats Cross Sweep.
+Though you get access to more advanced mechanics later on, which are capable of bending the rules.

 Gorn: Despite the 16-bit Super Nintendo RPG style graphics, there are very gruesome deaths, especially in episode 5.
 For starters: Heads being ripped off, the body collapsing into a bloody heap, characters being graphically impaled on stalagmites, having their faces ripped off, scalped, being ripped in half, having limbs amputated, getting ripped in half at the torso, having guts exploding out, and a bird graphically tearing strips of flesh from a corpse, all with blood splattering all over the ground and walls.